CentreForDigitalHumanities/html-swap/README.md

 <div id="slot-1">Updated Content</div>
 ```

-By clicking the anchor tag you will replace the inner html of the initial slot with the content in the new slot.
+By clicking the anchor tag you will replace the inner html of the initial slot with the content in the slot from the response.
 You can perform multiple updates by providing multiple elements in the same response:

 `index.html`